About the course

 Entry requirements for entry in 2022-23

 As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications:

 - a first-class or strong upper second-class undergraduate degree with honours in an appropriate subject.
-You will need a strong background in mathematics or statistics.
+You will need a strong background in mathematics and/or statistics.